marcosrego-web/mr-utils/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Easily use Mr.Utils front-end toolkit with the block editor GUI.
+Easily use Mr.Utils front-end toolkit with the block editor interface without knowing code, the classes or the functions.

 == Description ==

-Easily use Mr.Utils front-end toolkit with the block editor GUI.
+Easily use Mr.Utils front-end toolkit with the block editor interface without knowing code, the classes or the functions.

 == Installation ==